ibm-cloud-docs/codeengine/limits.md

 ## Increasing limits
 {: #increase-limits}

-Limit values are fixed, but can be increased by [contacting IBM support](/docs/codeengine?topic=codeengine-get-support).
+Limit values are fixed, but can be increased by [contacting IBM support and creating a support case](/docs/codeengine?topic=codeengine-get-support).